yeomko22/lucene_in_action_examples/src/main/java/ch4_analyzer/readme.md

 - When using token stream, reset() ans close() should be called.
 - Genrating StopAnalyzer needs stop words set parameter.
 - Building customAnalyer is changed.
 Related source codes are in StopAnalyzer2.java.
+- PerFieldAnalyzerWrapper.addAnalyzer is deprecated.
+Analyzers for fields should be set during construction.
+- ChineseAnalyzer and SmartChineseAnalyzer are deprecated.
+Official document said StandardAnalyzer does same functionality.

+### Skipped Parts
+- keyword -> testPerFieldAnalyzer()
+- NutchExample